Connemara National Park

 Vegetables and herbs from the garden are used in the restaurant which offers traditional home cooked food made to the recipes perfected by the Benedictine nuns.
 The tea house by the walled garden is the perfect place to relax and enjoy the breathtaking views over the Connemara National Park.
 Open 7 days a week, all year.

 The Connemara Loop is situated in breathtaking North West Connemara, County Galway, Ireland.
 Follow the Loop and be taken on a journey through an ever changing landscape of majestic mountains, spectacular beaches, the wild Atlantic, mist covered lakes, pre-historic bogs and shady glens.
 A landscape peppered with quaint but lively villages where all the convenience of the modern day is available alongside an opportunity to step back in time to a more relaxed and friendly era.
 The Connemara Loop is the perfect year round holiday destination for a week, a weekend or a month for families, couples and back-packers of all ages.

-2 and half mile wide, by 5 miles long, discover the magnificent and magical island of Inishbofin.
+Measuring two and half miles wide, by five miles long, the magnificent and magical island of Inishbofin is just waiting to be discovered.
 Ascend the heights of the majestic Diamond Hill with its panoramic 360 views from the summit.
-Journey back in time and visit Marconi’s oringinal radio telegraph station, explore the landing site of the first transatlantic flight by John Alcock and Arthur Brown, and discover a 5,000 old walkway all within a couple of hundred meters of each other on the Roundstone Bog Walk!
+Journey back in time and visit Marconi’s original radio telegraph station, explore the landing site of the first transatlantic flight by John Alcock and Arthur Brown, and discover a 5,000 old walkway all within a couple of hundred meters of each other on the Roundstone Bog Walk!